postmanlabs/labs-docs/v6/postman/scripts/postman_sandbox.md

 * `{{$timestamp}}`: Adds the current timestamp
 * `{{$randomInt}}`: Adds a random integer between 0 and 1000

+For full list of available dynamic variables, see the [Postman Sandbox API Reference](/docs/postman/scripts/postman_sandbox_api_reference/).

 ## Cookies

 * `responseCookies {array}` Postman-only: Gets all cookies set for the domain.
 You will need to enable the [Interceptor](/docs/postman/sending_api_requests/interceptor_extension) for this to work.